Table of Contents

 The scan depth should be as low as you can to select and set the authorizations in the folders.
 (The more deep a scan is, the longer it takes to scan and the larger becomes the database.)

 1.5.
 Threads for scanning:

 Select here the directory depth relevant for you.
-If you want to assign only authorizations in the 3rd level, then you only need to select 3 in the field “Export till level”.
-Via the button “Fill table”, the data is loaded from the database.
+If you want to assign 3rd level authorizations only then select 3 in the field "Export till level".
+Via the button "Fill table", the data is loaded from the database.

 Only change directories of this type in the list:

 - Only standard authorizations

 - Only domain accounts (Local and "Well Known" users / groups are hidden; well known accounts are the standard accounts, which Microsoft always includes.)